Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/React_Query_and_automatic_refetching.md

 ## Takeaways

 React Query is great at managing async state globally in your app, if you let it.
 Only turn off the refetch flags if you know that make sense for your use-case, and resist the urge to sync server data to a different state manager.
-Usually, customizing `staleTime` is all you need to get a great ux while also being in control of how often background updates happen.
+Usually, customizing `staleTime` is all you need to get a great UX while also being in control of how often background updates happen.

 ## References